NikolayKostadinov21/Immedis_front_end_2023_hcm_Nikolay_Kostadinov/README.md

 - Users **can only** see the admins, moderators and the other users

----
-The Architecture of the project is the way it is because it's a small/medium enterprise

----
+## Additional Information
+- The project's architecture is influenced by its classification as a small/medium enterprise, shaping its current design and structure.
+That's why for example the services are all in one folder `shared/services/...` instead of putting each service in each component on its own.

+- The reason why lazy loading isn't performed on **EmployeeListComponent**, **SignUpComponent**, **ChangePasswordComponent** and **EmployeesComponent** is because of the implementation of **canMatch** guard in **EmployeesComponent**

-Email doesn't have validator because he already have from the json-server
+- The **Email** control doesn't have validator because it already has from the json-server.

----
-The routes are put in auth.module.ts because there are authorizations